-Sightseeing in Datong Posted by sasha on Apr 24, 2013 in architecture and landscaping, Art, Buddhism, Culture, history, Leisure, religion, sightseeing, The Silk Road, travel, Uncategorized
+Sightseeing in Datong Posted by sasha on Apr 24, 2013 in Culture, Uncategorized

 While Datong itself is an interesting city with a long history, the main reasons for traveling there lie outside of the city.
 Most tourists travel here to visit the Yungang Grottoes (云冈石窟 – yún gāng shí kū), one of the three major Buddhist sculptural sites in China.
 Way back in the day, the Northern Wei Dynasty established their capital at Pingcheng, which is now known as Datong.
 Buddhism was adopted as the official religion, having made its way there via the Silk Road.
 The statues were completed between the years 460 and 525, and in total there are 252 grottoes with over 51,000 Buddha statues.
 Through the years, the statues have been exposed to heavy weathering; thus, many efforts have been made to repair and refurbish them.
 For example, wooden temples were built outside some of the caves during the Liao Dynasty, but they were destroyed in a fire some years later.
 Despite all of that, many of the statues are in fine condition, and walking through the many caves here really is an incredible experience.

 Transport: Take bus #3 out of Datong city and ride it until the last stop.
 The fare is only 1 RMB/person.